BabyPulmo/docs/submission/qa-prep.md

 # Q9 — “How do you scale to 15 million children?”

-The scaling model relies on CHW network multiplication, not centralized hospitals.
+The scaling model relies on Community Health Worker network multiplication rather than centralized hospital staffing.

-The architecture is lightweight and can expand to other LMICs mainly through language and protocol localization.
+The architecture itself is lightweight and cloud-native, so expansion mainly requires localization of language, TTS, and healthcare protocols.

+After Bangladesh, the same operational model can extend to India, Pakistan, Nigeria, Indonesia, and the Philippines.

 ## Numbers / References

 - Year-3 target: 15M children
-- LMIC expansion roadmap
+- Multi-country LMIC roadmap

 Reference:
 - submission/financials.md